tuya/tuya-iotos-android-photo-frame-demo/README.md

 }
 ```

-3. Open the demo project in Android Studio and set PID, UUID and key in the `AndroidManifest.xml` file, then run the demo app.
+3. Open the demo project in Android Studio and set PID, UUID and AUTHKEY in the `AndroidManifest.xml` file, then run the demo app.

  ![config file](./screenshot/manifest.png)

-Click the "BIND DEVICE" button , the successful operation result is shown as follows.
+Click the **BIND DEVICE** button, and the successful operation result is shown as follows.

 <img src="./screenshot/demo_1_en.png" width = "24%" height = "20%"/>
 <img src="./screenshot/demo_2_en.png" width = "24%" height = "20%"/>